hakutsuru/spam_hunter/README.md

 The batch of potential emails must be filtered to ensure emails would not violate any of these spam-related rules...

-[1] Only send one email per address.
+[1] Only send one email per address.<br />
-[2] Reject any email with spam score higher than 0.3.
+[2] Reject any email with spam score higher than 0.3.<br />
-[3] Reject email that boosts average spam score above 0.05 (for sent emails).
+[3] Reject email that boosts average spam score above 0.05 (for sent emails).<br />
 [4] Reject email that boosts average spam score above 0.10 for the last 100 emails.

 ## Environment